-The Company derecognizes financial liabilities only when its obligations under the financial liabilities cancelled, or expired.
-The difference between the carrying amount of the financial liability derectionsideration paid and payable, including any non-cash assets transferred or liabilities assumed, profit or loss.
+The Company derecognizes financial liabilities only when its obligations under the financial liabilities are discharged, cancelled, or expired.
+The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.